top of page

 Low-margin products or cost-conscious consumers are not the right markets for beginning farmers.
 Low-cost food only returns a livable profit when it is produced in scale.
 LOTS of scale.
 For new farmers, typically with limited land and access to land, scale isn’t going to work in their favor or return a profit they can live on.

 Instead, focus on products that aren’t already flooding the market.
 That could be timing -- for instance, a vegetable farmer who only produces for the winter.
 Or it could be a focus on specialty markets – like high-end consumers who pay top dollar for lamb.
 It can also mean processing your farmer crops into value-added products, like turning strawberries into jam sold through specialty grocery stores.
+You might find profit in raising calves for others or starting a poultry business.
+Whatever it is that you start with, make sure that you immediately know who will buy your product and how to best reach them.

 Don’t Try to Grow Too Many Different Things at Once